syncfusion-content/reactjs-docs/ReactJS/Chart/Multiple-Panes.md

 ---
 layout: post
 title: Multiple layouts in ReactJS Chart | Syncfusion
-description: Learn here all about Multiple panes support in syncfusion ReactJS Chart control,its element and more.
+description: Learn here all about Multiple panes support in Syncfusion ReactJS Chart control,its element and more.
 platform: js
 control: Chart
 documentation: ug